WHAT MAKES OUR REGISTERED NURSING PROGRAM UNIQUE?

 - Must have a current, valid license as a Practical Nurse or be a graduate of a practical nursing program (entrance test required if not yet licensed)

-- The HESI entrance test for non-licensed graduates of a practical nursing program has a cost of $65 per attempt
+- The HESI entrance test for non-licensed graduates of a practical nursing program has a cost of $65 per attempt and a total adjusted score of 75%.

 REGISTERED NURSE 15 MONTH DEGREE PROGRAM TUITION PRICE